regehr/alive2/backend_tv/aslp/README.md

 ## structure

 The Aslp-specific files are placed in this folder.
 In a roughly bottom-up order,
-- The ANTLR grammar in Semantics.g4 describes the Aslt textual semantics format.
-This is processed by ANTLR into a lexer and parser, as well as stubs for visitors.
+- The ANTLR grammar in *Semantics.g4* describes the Aslt textual semantics format.
+This is processed by ANTLR into a lexer, parser, and stubs for visitors.
-- We define an aslt\_visitor which traverses this syntax tree and generates LLVM.
+- We define an *aslt\_visitor* which traverses this syntax tree and generates LLVM.
   This visits in a top-down order.
 Methods such as expr(), stmt(), lexpr() are used to recurse into subexpressions of particular types.
-  The header defines \*\_t type aliases which are the conventional LLVM translations of each syntactic structure.
+  The header defines type aliases (suffixed by "_t") which are the conventional LLVM translations of each syntactic structure.
   To start the visitor, the aslt\_visitor::visitStmts method is called with a parser producing a list of statements.
-- The aslp\_bridge files are the entry point to the Aslp side from lifter.cpp.
+- The *aslp\_bridge* files are the entry point to the Aslp side from lifter.cpp.
   This reads environment variables and determines whether MCInsts are suitable for Aslp.
   It constructs the parser and lexer, calls the aslt\_visitor, then returns the status of the translation.
-- In lifter.cpp, code is added to the beginning of arm2llvm::liftInst.
+- In *lifter.cpp*, code is added to the beginning of arm2llvm::liftInst.
   If appropriate, this calls the aslp\_bridge.
   This code also has the task of using LLVM's assembler to encode an MCInst into opcode bytes.
-- The arm2llvm class is used from within the aslt\_visitor to manage the basic blocks and create LLVM instructions.
+- The *arm2llvm* class is used from within the aslt\_visitor to manage the basic blocks and create LLVM instructions.
   This is done by implementing an abstract interface, declared in interface.hpp.

 ## state
 Currently (2024-02-19), the Aslp-based lifter has fairly good outcomes with the arm-tv test suite (on i5-13600H).
->  Expected Passes    : 6661
+>  Expected Passes    : 6661 <br/>
->  Unsupported Tests  : 9
+>  Unsupported Tests  : 9<br/>
->  Unexpected Failures: 8
+>  Unexpected Failures: 8<br/>
->  Individual Timeouts: 268
+>  Individual Timeouts: 268<br/>

 For the classic lifter (done by setting ASLP=0 before running lit.py),
->  Expected Passes    : 6735
+>  Expected Passes    : 6735<br/>
->  Unsupported Tests  : 9
+>  Unsupported Tests  : 9<br/>
->  Unexpected Failures: 3
+>  Unexpected Failures: 3<br/>
->  Individual Timeouts: 199
+>  Individual Timeouts: 199<br/>

 The Aslp-failing tests (with the first 3 also failing in classic) are:
 ```